 Medical Facilities of America is dedicated to our students' success and wants to highlight students for their efforts!
-MFA has selected Ashley Marchi as the Student of the Month for May.
+MFA has selected Tyler France as the Student of the Month for September.

 Learn how our DPT students are going above and beyond!

-Undergraduate degree and school: BS in Human Nutrition, Food and Exercise from Virginia Tech
+Undergraduate degree and school: BS in Exercise Physiology, Lynchburg College

-- W. Allen Moore, PT, PhD, Assistant Professor
+- Terry Leahy, PT, PhD, NCS, Assistant Professor

 What sparked your interest in physical therapy?